jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier-on-EKS.md

 <img src="https://imgur.com/DwRBYMd.png" alt="EKS architecture" width="600">

-The CatVsNonCat image classifier uses a deep learning model with L layers to determine whether an image from a given URL contains a cat or not.
+The CatVsNonCat image classifier uses a deep learning model to determine whether an image from a given URL contains a cat or not.

 I focused on implementing Kubernetes in an AWS environment.
 I used Nginx Ingress Controller to configure external access to the application.